ajitminj/ajitminj.github.io/_posts/2022-08-17-Numpy Array - Axes & Dimensions.md

 categories:
   - Blog
 tags:
+  - Numpy
-  - Post Formats
+  - Array
-  - readability
+  - Machine learning
-  - standard
+  - Datascience
 ---

 When you first start working with Numpy arrays as I did couple of years ago with machine learning, it can be a little confusing.
 Machine learning libraries such as Scikit-learn requires input in a certain shape and size which can be pretty confusing and frustrating for beginners venturing into machine learning.
 If you just do a plain google search, Stackoverflow has over 5,000 queries regarding clarity with Numpy array dimensions.
 In this post, I try to cover the basic understanding of Numpy array with respect to its dimensions and shape and further understanding of multi-dimensional arrays.
 Let’s get started!